How To Become A Personal Trainer7 August 2017

 CPD stands for continuing professional development, and you’ll see the term referred to on many fitness prospectuses and sites.
 Essentially, the CPD process refers to the system of continually logging the skills and knowledge that you pick up as you work, beyond any initial mandatory training.
 You’ll usually file your work in a portfolio or folder.
 Jobs.ac.uk says of CPDs: “The CPD process helps you manage your own development on an ongoing basis.
 Its function is to help you record, review and reflect on what you learn.
 It’s not a tick-box document recording the training you have completed.
 It’s broader than that.”

-For fitness trainers, the CPD system works on a points basis administered by REPS – the Register of Exercise Professionals.
-This independent register recognizes the qualifications and expertise of health professionals, and ensures they meet certain standards, so if you see an instructor with a certain number of REPS-recognised CPDs you’ll know they’ve reached a certain standard of training.
-Membership of REPS is £40 per year.
+For fitness trainers, the CPD system works on a points basis administered by CIMSPA– the Charted Institute for the Management of Sport and Physical Activity .
+This independent register recognizes the qualifications and expertise of health professionals, and ensures they meet certain standards, so if you see an instructor with a certain number of CIMSPA-recognised CPDs you’ll know they’ve reached a certain standard of training.
+Membership of CIMSPA is just £30 per year (including vat).

 CPD fitness courses might include: